 into the community.
 Participating in this process allows schools to evaluate their PE provision and assists them in developing an action plan for future progress.

 Our school has won the Bronze Award so far and we will aim to go for the Silver in the near future.

 Joydens Wood Junior School are part of the Dartford and Swanley Schools Sports Partnerships.
-Click here to see the full calendar of Kent events for 2019/20.
+School games will hopefully restart in 2021.